 'One plans' take in to account the needs and wishes of the child and their family.
 Discussions include what is important 'to' the child and what is important 'for' the child.
 The 'One plan' is implemented throughout the term and strategies are followed by the key person and room staff.
 Strategies are chosen to specifically meet the needs of the individual child.
 Activities are provided to promote the necessary outcomes.
 Observations and evidence are collected and recorded and the outcomes in the plan are reviewed termly with the parents.
+We put together a progress chart for children who may have SEND, by using our observations on their development using 'development matters' and 'Birth to five' matters documents.
 A new updated 'One plan' is created for each new term.
-On 'Tapestry' we also use an additional way of recording the progress of a child that may have SEND.
-This is done by using the 'SEND statements', they break down the EYFS development matters into smaller stages and create a way of recording progress however small it may be.
 Where appropriate with consent from parents, we will access additional support from external professionals and experts who can provide further help for the child and the family outside of the nursery.
 This can include speech and language therapists, paediatricians amongst others.